 Time-Released Practice Questions

 Because the application timestamps the beginning of a student's work in a lesson, this allows it to reveal new practice questions over time.
-The table below shows the number of questions (excluding Module 0) asked in each lesson, starting on Day 1 and then the extra questions revealed on Days 4, 9, and 22.
+The table below shows the number of questions (excluding Module 0) asked in each lesson of Grade 6, starting on Day 1 and then the extra questions revealed on Days 4, 9, and 22.
 These days are measured separately for each lesson, and the timer doesn't start until after adults and students together complete at least one module in the lesson.

 |Lesson||Day 1||Day 4+||Day 9+||Day 22+|